 In The End

-Not as simple as putting together a basketball hoop, but climbing is a fun activity for everyone that exercises different muscles and builds core strength in your body.
-Figuring out how to attack the routes is like solving puzzles and gives you the same euphoric feeling when you manage to execute moves according to plan to reach your goal.
+Not as simple as putting together a basketball hoop, but climbing is a fun activity for everyone that exercises different muscle groups and builds core strength in your body.
+Figuring out how to attack the routes is like solving physical puzzles and gives you the same euphoric feeling when you manage to execute moves according to plan to reach your goal.
 Teach your kids to observe, think, and not make risky moves; in time they will understand what they are capable of doing and get more enjoyment out of climbing.
 Decrease difficulty by adding an extra hold here and there.
+Add holds to make the whole thing a traverse wall.
+There is a lot of variety to be had, especially if you are willing to re-arrange your holds.

 The following vendors all accept credit cards, and will ship parts to your home.
 If the parts come on pallets they will be delivered with lift-gate service, but you still need to stage the pallets somewhere; none of them could be stacked.